guardianofthesea/injective-trader/README.md

 ## Support

 For questions and support:
-- Review the documentation and examples
+- Review the [official Injective Trader documentation](https://docs.injective.network/developers-defi/injective-trader) and examples
 - Check existing issues in the repository
 - Follow best practices for strategy development